wvhulle/cv/resume.typ

 #section-header("Experience")

 #resume-entry(
-  "OTIV (Remote operation of semi-autonomous rail vehicles)", "Ghent, Belgium",
+  organization: "OTIV (Remote operation of semi-autonomous rail vehicles)",
+  location: "Ghent, Belgium",
-  "Mid-level software engineer",
+  title: "Mid-level software engineer",
-  "Apr.
-2024 - current",
+  start-date: "Apr.
+2024",
   items: (
     [*Distributed systems:* Work on a distributed system to operate freight trains remotely.
 Create a dynamic presence detection system.
 Create an internal asynchronous iterator / stream toolkit.
 Create a crucial connectivity monitoring systems that can react to connection loss and engage emergency breaking.
 Manage real-time audio- and video-streams through GStreamer and WebRTC.], [*Developer tools:* Smooth out integration between the language-server and the Bazel build system.
 Lead transition from Bazel to the Cargo build system for one team.
 Write CI/CD pipelines from scratch.
 Reduced run-time of existing CI pipelines up to 95%. (#lang("Rust"))],